 Note that similar to the chart comparing cases to the number of confirmed coronavirus cases in the ICU, the total number of confirmed coronavirus cases in the hospital in Colombia remains a low percent of total cases.
-A total of 25.1 percent of the total confirmed and active coronavirus cases were hospitalized on October 18.
+A total of 17.1 percent of the total confirmed and active coronavirus cases were hospitalized on January 16 according to INS.

 This is likely due to many hospitalized coronavirus cases recovering and some dying, as new cases are admitted to the hospital.
 Also, the number of daily recoveries on some days has started to exceed the number of new daily cases.

 However, keep in mind there are also unconfirmed but suspected coronavirus cases in the hospital rooms and ICUs.